 Each itinerary has an embarkation day—when you board the ship and it leaves—and a debarkation / disembarkation day, when you get off the ship for the last time.
 These are usually at the same port (i.e. it’s a round trip), but there are itineraries that depart from one port and finish at another.

 You might put some consideration into your embarkation / debarkation ports.
 We spent a few days in Vancouver before our Alaskan cruise and loved it.
-Conversely, I’d probably only book a one night hotel stay before a cruise departing Fort Lauderdale (no offense to Fort Lauderdale, I can just easily visit it whenever I please, independent of cruising).
+Conversely, I’d probably only book a one night hotel stay before a cruise departing Fort Lauderdale (no offense to Fort Lauderdale, but I can easily visit it whenever I please, independent of cruising).

 In between embarkation and debarkation there are basically two types of days.
 Port days are days when the ship docks at a port where you can get off the boat and sightsee or take part in (paid) excursions.
 These vary widely…